Cipher1security/CTM/README.md

 ### SQL Files
 2. In the `sql` folder, you will find the necessary SQL code files located in the `sql codes` file.

+## Login Instructions
+To log in to the system, navigate to the following address:
+`[your address]/Panel/login.php`

+Use your admin account to log in and take advantage of CTM's features.